 Jacqueline Calahong is a staff assistant for the Emmett Environmental Law & Policy Clinic.
 Jacqueline has worked at the Tufts University Center for Children, Ceres, Massachusetts Department of Environmental Protection, and Public Employees for Environmental Responsibility.
 She holds a B.A. in political science from the University of Michigan and a J.D. from the Pennsylvania State University Dickinson School of Law.

 Robin Just is Communications and Outreach Manager of the Environmental Law Program.
 She began her career as a water regulator for the State of New Mexico and City of Santa Fe.
 Robin also worked as an environmental consultant on large-scale Superfund and military sites, and Rio Grande watershed restoration projects.
-Then, craving other perspectives and new skills, Robin moved east and secured a communications role with the Conservation Law Foundation in Boston, where she helped raise awareness of New England’s ocean conservation problems and build support for solutions.
+She held a communications role with the Conservation Law Foundation in Boston, where she helped raise awareness of New England’s ocean conservation problems and build support for solutions.
 Robin comes to the Environmental Law Program from the Harvard Business School, where she spent several years as a research associate investigating the effectiveness of environmental regulation and trends in U.S. energy production.
 Robin has a B.S. in biology and Master of Water Resources, both from the University of New Mexico.

 Emily Broad Leib is a Lecturer on Law and Clinical Instructor, as well as Deputy Director of the Harvard Law School Center for Health Law and Policy Innovation.
 She co-founded and directs the Center’s Food Law and Policy Clinic, the first law school clinic in the nation devoted to providing legal and policy solutions to nonprofit and government clients in order to address the health, economic, and environmental challenges facing our food system.
 Learn more »>